 I absolutely love Rembrandt’s art, in particular his portraits where he plays very creatively with light and dark, but I am especially enamored with his sketches!
 Here is a sketchy edging of a dog by him.

-What really appeals to me are those “quick and dirty” sketches where an experienced artist swiftly scribbles something down on paper like there was nothing to it.
+What really appeals to me are those “quick and dirty” sketches where an experienced artist swiftly scribbles something down on paper like there is nothing to it.
 I often enjoy the sketches and studies by the great masters even more than their finished pieces because they simply capture something magical and alive.
 This is why I focus a lot on quick sketches alongside my proper paintings and drawings.

 What’s your favorite piece of work you have created?